kgdunn/pid-book/univariate-review/univariate-review.rst

 Consult a statistical table found in most statistical textbooks for the normal distribution.
 Make sure you can firstly understand how to read the table, should you need to do so in the future.
 Secondly, duplicate a few entries in the table using R. Then complete these small exercises firstly by estimating what the answer should be, then use both the tables and R to get a more accurate estimate.

 #.
 Assume :math:`x`, the measurement of biological activity for a drug, is normally distributed with mean of 26.2 and standard deviation of 9.2.
 What is the probability of obtaining an activity reading less than or equal to 30.0?

-	.. raw:: latex

-		\vspace{1cm}

 #.
 Assume :math:`x` is the yield for a batch process, with mean of 85 g/L and variance of 16 g/L. What proportion of batch yield values lie between 70 and 95 g/L?

-	.. raw:: latex

-		\vspace{1cm}

 .. _univariate-check-for-normality-qqplot:

 Checking for normality: using a q-q plot